71.001 Oak Processionary

 TQ4692 11/08/2019 ©Raymond Small

 Oak Processionary moths were accidently introduced to England in 2005.
 They are now established in Greater London and are able to defoliate whole oak trees.
 Their larvae can cause rashes, eye irritation and breathing problems.
 They should not be touched.
-Please report any sightings to the forest rangers.
-The larvae are usually seen from late May until July and adults fly from July until Sepember.
+The larvae are usually seen from late May until July and adults fly from July until September.

 © hainaultforest.net.
 All rights reserved.